OpenTasmania/oj-server/docs/constants_implementation.md

    - Paths: File and directory paths
    - URLs: Default URLs for external resources
    - Templates: Default templates for configuration files
+   - Packages: Lists of packages to install

 3. **Update Code to Use Constants**:
    - Modify code to reference constants from the centralized file
    - Ensure backward compatibility with existing configuration

+### Phase 4: Move Package Lists to Constants

+1. **Define Package Lists in Constants**:
+   - Add a `packages` section to `constants.yaml` with subsections for each package list
+   - Move package lists from `setup/config.py` to `constants.yaml`

+2. **Update Package Installation Logic**:
+   - Modify `setup/core_prerequisites.py` to use constants_loader.py for package lists
+   - Update `installer/main_installer.py` to use constants_loader.py for package lists

+3. **Ensure Backward Compatibility**:
+   - Use fallbacks to static_config values if constants are not found
+   - Keep the original package lists in `setup/config.py` for backward compatibility

 ## Constants File Structure